 Many agencies where students are placed for practicum experience require students to disclose convictions for any offenses.
 In some instances, applicants with a criminal record or listed on the Child Abuse Registry and/or Adult Abuse Registry may not be admitted to the program.
 If you fall into one of these categories, please contact the School of Health & Human Services prior to applying.

-Note: International students interested in this program should refer to the Public Safety (Advanced Diploma) webpage specifically for international applicants.
+If you are an international applicant interested in this program, refer to the Public Safety (Advanced Diploma) webpage specifically for international applicants.

 Careers & Connections

 Graduates may find employment with municipal, regional, provincial or Indigenous police services in Manitoba, or with other police services across Canada.
 Note: Police departments have minimum hiring standards regarding sight, hearing and physical ability.
 Applicants are encouraged to explore these standards prior to entering this program.
 Other opportunities exist with Canada Border Services Agency, Sheriff’s department, corrections, security firms, risk management and loss prevention.